NixOS/rfcs/rfcs/0167-maintainer-account.md

     # Alternative form of contact

-    Maintainers must provide at least one of the alternative forms of contact.
-The simplest option would be to provide the same email address you use for git commits.
+    Maintainers *must* provide at least one of the alternative forms of contact.
+The simplest option would be to provide the same email address you use for git commits as this email address is already public.

     # PGP/GPG keys